datarobot/airflow-provider-datarobot/README.md

 * `deployment_update_monitoring_settings_dag.py` -  example of an Airflow DAG for updating a deployment's monitoring settings
 * `deployment_update_segment_analysis_settings_dag.py` -  example of an Airflow DAG for updating a deployment's segment analysis settings
 * `download_scoring_code_from_deployment_dag.py` -  example of an Airflow DAG for downloading scoring code (jar file) from a DataRobot deployment
-* `advanced_datarobot_pipeline_jdbc_dag.py` -  example of an Airflow DAG for the advanced end-to-end workflow in DataRobot.
+* `advanced_datarobot_pipeline_jdbc_dag.py` -  example of an Airflow DAG for the advanced end-to-end workflow in DataRobot which contains following steps:
+  - Ingest a dataset to the AICatalog from JDBC datasource;
+  - Create DataRobot Project;
+  - Train models using Autopilot mode;
+  - Deploy Recommended model;
+  - Change Deployment settings: enable monitoring settings, segment analysis, bias and fairness;
+  - Run Batch Scoring using JDBC datasource;
+  - Upload Actuals from JDBC datasource;
+  - Collect Deployment metrics: service statistics, features drift, target drift, accuracy and process it with custom python operator.

 ## Issues